Nebraska Hall of Agricultural Achievement Honors Johanns, 11 New Members

 Steven Jones of Lincoln, UNL professor of animal science, has taught more than 4,000 students in the past 30 years.
 A leader in online course development, he developed a beef carcass 3-D digital model and software program to be used in beef anatomy instruction.
 He has received many teaching awards and was awarded the 2004 International Meat Secretariat Prize for Meat Science and Technology from the IMS World Meat Congress.

 Alton Lerwick of Lyman, a cropland and commercial cow-calf operator, is one of the pioneers of no-till in Nebraska.
-In his ranching operation he has used artificial insemination for more than 30 years and rotational grazing for more than 20 years.
+In his ranching operation, he has used artificial insemination for more than 30 years and rotational grazing for more than 20 years.
 Lerwick has been involved with cooperative research projects with the University of Nebraska and the University of Wyoming for more than 30 years.

 Jan Miller of Belden promotes agriculture locally, nationally and internationally.
-She produces corn, soybeans and pork with her husband Jim.
+She produces corn, soybeans, and pork with her husband Jim.
 Miller was president of the Nebraska Pork Producers and served on the board of directors of the National Pork Producers.
 She has made U.S. Meat Export Federation trips to Mexico and Japan and has hosted visitors from China.

 Steve Nelson of Axtell is a lifelong Nebraska farmer, president of the Nebraska Farm Bureau, and a member of many state and national agricultural organizations.
 He is past president of the Kearney/Franklin Farm Bureau, has served on the American Farm Bureau board of directors, and was chairman of the Feed Grains Committee.
 His operation includes irrigated corn, hybrid seed corn, and soybeans.

 Jim Schild of Scottsbluff is an Extension educator known for innovative approaches to traditional Extension programming.
-He works to increase water efficiency in dry beans and in commercial and residential landscapes, and has partnered with organizations to support low-water-use buffalo grass.
-He also is associate director at the university's Panhandle Research and Extension Center in Scottsbluff.
+He works to increase water efficiency in dry beans and in commercial and residential landscapes and has partnered with organizations to support low-water-use buffalo grass.
+He also is an associate director at the university's Panhandle Research and Extension Center in Scottsbluff.

 Jack Schinstock of Lincoln, emeriti professor of Biological Systems Engineering, served as assistant dean and associate dean of the College of Agricultural Sciences and Natural Resources.
 The recipient of many teaching awards, Schinstock helped students obtain financial aid, created scholarship programs for community college transfer students, and developed the CASNR study abroad program.